DevLvn/DataAnalysis/README.md

 # DataAnalysis
+Analyzing OLAP cube stored in Microsoft SQL Server Analysis Services(SSAS) from web application using XML for Analysis.

 ##Description
 List of schemas and cubes are dynamically generated based on SSAS server name passed.
 Discover command in XML for Analysis are wrapped in SOAP envelop and sent to SSAS; the XML response is parsed and data is extracted to build a TreeView containing all dimensions and measures in the cube.